Multi-interactive Dual-decoder for RGB-thermal Salient Object Detection: Multi-interactive Dual-decoder Network

 \subsection{Overall Architecture}

 As shown in Fig.~\ref{1}, we use two independent backbones to extract features from RGB images and thermal infrared images respectively.
 Then the global information module can combine the highest-level features of two modalities to obtain the global features with various receptive fields, which are then used as global contexts for accurate location of salient regions.
-In the decoding phase, we adopt a Siamese decoder based on two modalities to achieve saliency computing progressively.
-To be specific, we design the multi-interaction block (MIB) and then embed it into the Siamese decoder in a cascade way to achieve sufficient fusion by multi-type cues.
-Intuitively, we make two outputs of the Siamese decoder be consistent by using the same saliency supervision.
-Therefore the joint computation is achieved in the progressive interactive decoding phase, while the prejudice and noise of two modalities are suppressed.
-Finally, we fuse the final features of Siamese decoder to predict the final saliency map.
+In the decoding phase, we adopt a dual-decoder based on two modalities to achieve saliency computing progressively.
+To be specific, we design the multi-interaction block (MIB) and then embed it into the dual-decoder in a cascade way to achieve sufficient fusion by multi-type cues.
+Intuitively, we make two outputs of the dual-decoder be consistent by using the same saliency supervision.
+Therefore the joint computation is achieved in the progressive interactive decoding phase, while the bias and noise of two modalities are suppressed.
+Finally, we fuse the final features of dual-decoder to predict the final saliency map.
 Details of each part are presented in the following subsections.